 OPTIMIZATION OF POLYMERIC STRUCTURE OF ORGANIC PRINTED CIRCUIT BOARDS (PCB)

-POLYMERIC STRUCTURE OF MULTILAYER FLEXIBLE PRINTED CIRCUIT BOARDS – ”Sulaiman Khalifeh, in Polymers in Organic Electronics, 2020
+POLYMERIC STRUCTURE OF MULTILAYER FLEXIBLE PRINTED CIRCUIT BOARDS – ”Sulaiman Khalifeh, in Polymers in Organic Electronics, 2020“

 The polymeric printed circuit boards (also called “organic printed circuit boards”) PCB are the simplest self-assembled structures of interconnected microelectronic/Nano-electronic components on a thin film substrate formed from polymer-based composites such as epoxy.
-As illustrated in Figure 5.1, such structure has several advantages, including very low coast, good electromechanical properties, easy to be manufactured in any shape, and applicable for multilayer configurations.
+As illustrated in Figure 5.1, such structure has several advantages, including very low cost, good electromechanical properties, easy to manufacture in any shape, and applicable for multilayer configurations.
 These printed circuit boards can be electrically connected to organic/polymeric circuits by either “through-hole technology” THT (older process) or “surface mount technology” SMT (newer process).
-More recent solution includes “integrated circuits” IC (also called “microchip”) by which the polymeric printed circuit boards can be built with more circuits and components that are electro-chemically grown in place on the surface of a very small chip.
+A more recent solution includes “integrated circuits” IC (also called “microchip”) by which the polymeric printed circuit boards can be built with more circuits and components that are electro-chemically grown in place on the surface of a very small chip.
 The other method is called a “hybrid circuit” that contains some components, which can be grown onto the surface of the substrate without the need to be mounted on the surface and soldered.

 Three-dimensional polymeric printed circuit boards 3D-PCPs are the most developed solutions, where both single-sided or multilayered polymeric printed circuit boards can be fabricated in the form of 3D-prototypes depending on the “miniature technologies” such as “molded interconnect device” MID.
 With molded interconnect device technology, the copper traces act as an electrical circuit on the polymeric substrate that can be fabricated by “two-component injection molding,” “hot stamping, photolithography,” “in-mold circuit film,” or “laser direct structuring” LDS which can be considered as the most flexible technology.
 Such a process can be called “three-dimensional molding of interconnected devices” 3D-MID, while the resultant product can be called “three-dimensional printed circuit board” 3D-PCB as illustrated in Figure 5.2.
 The direct laser structuring can be achieved immediately after applying single-component injection molding of the carrier.
 Examples of polymers used for fabricating the polymeric substrates by injection molding process include: liquid crystal polymers LCP, poly(butylene terephthalate) PBT, Trogamid® (amorphous polyamide) (known as: PA 6-3-T), and poly(ethylene terephthalate)/poly(butylene terephthalate) blend PET/PBT.